breatheco-de/content/src/content/lesson/conditionals-in-programing-coding.md

 tags: ["conditionals", "logical operations", "if else", "conditions"]
 ---

-Mastering the use of conditions is one of the 5 fundamental skills of building algoritms:
+Mastering the use of conditions is one of the 5 fundamental skills of building algorithms:

 1. Variables.
 2. `Conditionals`.